Townsend-Lab-Yale/cancereffectsizeR/README.md

 ## Calculate mutation rates and estimate selection
 After loading in data, run the following functions to prepare for calculation of cancer effect size.
 See the help messages for each function for advanced options.
-- **trinucleotide_mutation_weights**: uses deconstructSigs to assign mutational signature weightings to each tumor sample, and from there calculates trinucleotide-context-specific SNV mutation rates
+- **trinuc_mutation_rates**: uses deconstructSigs to assign mutational signature weightings to each tumor sample, and from there calculates trinucleotide-context-specific SNV mutation rates
-- **gene_level_mutation_rates**: uses dNdScv to calculate gene-level mutation rates.
+- **gene_mutation_rates**: uses dNdScv to calculate gene-level mutation rates.
 It's highly recommended to supply tissue-specific covariate data if available.
 For hg19, default covariates from dNdScv are also available.
-- **annotate_gene_maf**: annotates MAF data with genome/transcriptome context and gene information
+- **annotate_variants**: annotates MAF data with genome/transcriptome context and gene information

 Finally, use **ces_snv** to find calculate effect sizes.